 - Any individual wanting to pursue certification as an EMT-Basic

-The class meets either five days a week (Monday - Friday) or three days a week (Monday, Wednesday, and Friday) from 8 a.m. to 5 p.m..
+The class meets three days a week (Monday, Wednesday, and Friday) from 8 a.m. to 5 p.m..

-The hospital and ambulance rotations are completed after the classroom portion of the class.
-You will have up to three months after the last day of class to complete all class, clinical, and hospital requirements.
+The hospital and ambulance rotations begin during the classroom portion of the class.
+You will have up to two months after the last day of class to complete all class, clinical, and hospital requirements.

 A slow-paced night EMS course is also available.